“It does not matter where you come from, you cannot be successful if your colleagues, customers, partners, and suppliers don’t trust you”

 As a team leader, your main job in this case is to be a bridge between your team members.

-Your team member building trust from the head might not communicated the same way another team member building trust from the heart does.
-Especially in the case of a distributed team who has to work in an asynchronous way.
+Your team member building trust from the head might not communicate the same way another team member building trust from the heart does.
+Especially in the case of a distributed team who has to work asynchronously.
 Those differences if not made explicit can cause frustration and unhealthy conflicts.